Description & Overview

 Black Walnut timber is coveted for its straight, dark, heavy, strong, fine-grained heartwood, which is used to make fine furniture, valuable gunstocks, flooring, oars, and coffins.
 The easily worked, close-grained wood has been long prized by furniture and cabinetmakers for its attractive color and exceptional durability.

 As of 2016, the largest Black Walnut in the United States is on a residential property on Sauvie Island, Oregon.
 It stands at 112-feet tall, with a crown spread of 144-feet.
 The diameter of the trunk at breast height is an astounding 8-feet and 7-inches.

 While there are many plants that are susceptible to Black Walnut Toxicity, there are many that have been observed to thrive under or near one.
 Companion plants for Black Walnut must be tolerant of Juglone.
-Trees and shrubs unaffected by Juglone include Maples, Birches, Oaks, Elms, Musclewood, Witchhazel, Elderberry, Sumac, and Ninebark.
-Many notable perennials include Aster, Coneflowers, Ferns, Daylily, most grasses, Phlox, Sedum, and Lobelia.
+Trees and shrubs unaffected by Juglone include Maples, Birches, Oaks, Elms, Musclewood, Common Witchhazel, American Elderberry, Sumac, and Ninebark.
+Many notable perennials include Aster, Coneflowers, Ferns, Daylily, most grasses, Woodland Phlox, Sedum, and Lobelia.